 ArtPop is a 501(c)3 non-profit organization that works with local arts councils and media companies to promote local artists and give them a voice, create public street galleries and energize residents’ commutes.
 Currently, ArtPop is on the streets of 14 cities nationwide and growing quickly!
 Art + Public Outdoor Project = ArtPop.

 #ArtPopEasternPA features artists residing in Berks, Bucks, Lackawanna, Lehigh, Luzerne, Monroe, Montgomery, Northampton, Pike, and Wayne counties in Pennsylvania, as well as Warren County in New Jersey.
-To learn more about the artists featured on area billboards, follow the links below.

 The aim of the mural program is to add vibrancy to the community and provide opportunities for artists to create and display their creativity.